analgesicproductions/Anodyne-2-Open-Source/README.md

 # Changes from Base Game
 ## No Controller Support
 * This version has no controller support, because the Rewired library is used, which is a paid Unity plugin.
 There are two easy ways to re-add controller support if you're familiar with C# coding:
 * 1. Replace MyInput.cs with your controller library of choice.
-You simply need to fetch the "just pressed ..." or ".. button is held down" bools from your library of choice and re-hook-up the various rewired calls in MyInput.cs
+You simply need to assign the "just pressed ..." or ".. button is held down" bools in MyInput, with the proper data from your input library of choice.
 * 2. Buy and set up ReWired yourself:
 	* Use the zipped ControllerDataFiles.asset for Anodyne 2 in the repo.
 	*  You'll also need to add the Rewired InputManager script to the 'Rewired Input Manager' GameObject that's in the Loader prefab.
 	* Uncomment the "REWIRED_OPENSOURCE" stuff in MyInput.cs

 ## Technical
 * Anodyne 2 has Kartridge integration (an old store) and Steam integration, however I'm not sure if I can distribute those freely so they've been removed.
-The calls to the Steam APIs are still included and
+The calls to the Steam APIs are still included, though.
 * This game has no console support (that was done by Ratalaika and we don't have that source code.)

 ## Other